shortlist-digital/tapestry-lite/readme.md

     Page,
     Post
   },
-  // function(req, key) to change the redis cache key generated.
+  // function(req, key) to modify the cache key.
 Uses browser request and initial cache key as arguments and must return a string which replaces the initial cache key.
   cacheKeyHandler: (request, cacheKey) => {
     let newKey = cacheKey
     if (request.headers['connection-speed'] > 'fast') {